Wildlife of the World by Private Jet / Operator-Participant Contract and Terms and Conditions

 Please read the following information carefully.
 By registering for a National Geographic Expedition (the “expedition”), the participant agrees to the Responsibility statement and Terms and Conditions herein (the “Agreement”).
 In order to secure your reservation on the expedition, you must read the terms of the Agreement, and indicate your acceptance of the terms of the Agreement by signing and submitting the Reservation Form to National Geographic Expeditions along with a deposit.

 Reservations and Payments: To reserve your place on the Wildlife of the World by Private Jet expedition, complete the Reservation Form and return it with your deposit of $2,500 per person.
-The deposit may be made by check; wire transfer; or by a major credit card, including Visa, MasterCard, American Express, and Discover Card.
+The deposit may be made by check; wire transfer; or by a major credit card, including Visa, MasterCard, American Express, or Discover Card.
 If you pay your initial deposit by credit card, it is fully refundable until you sign the Reservation Form.
 The second payment of $15,000 per person and final payment are payable by check or wire transfer only, made out to a secure escrow account.
-The second payment is due February 25, 2014.
-Final payment is due June 25, 2014.
-Make checks payable to "NGW2-14 Escrow."
+The second payment is due June 19, 2015.
+Final payment is due October 19, 2015.
+Make checks payable to “NGW-16 Escrow.”

-What Is Included in the Price: A privately chartered Boeing 757 that departs from Johannesburg, South Africa, and returns to Johannesburg, South Africa, as indicated in the itinerary.
-Deluxe or best available accommodations and all applicable taxes at the destinations and options as indicated in the brochure, from arrival at the first hotel (The Westcliff, Johannesburg, South Africa) on October 26, 2014, through departure from the last hotel (Singita Boulders Lodge, Singita Ebony Lodge, or Londolozi in South Africa) on November 15, 2014.
-All meals, beginning with dinner on October 26, 2014, and ending with lunch on November 15, 2014.
-All taxes; airport transfers at the beginning and end of the expedition; group transportation; excursions; special events and activities; extensive program of customized options at most destinations; enrichment program, including lectures by a team of experts; services of professional staff, including an expedition physician; amenities package; $100,000 medical evacuation insurance (which includes minimal accident/sickness/baggage insurance) for covered reasons; bottled water throughout the expedition (during sightseeing, at scheduled meals, and in your room); all beverages, including liquor, aboard the private jet; liquor during special events and cocktail parties on land; house wine and/or beer at lunch and dinner, and nonalcoholic beverages at all scheduled meals on land; baggage handling during the expedition; Internet access in hotels, where available; and tips or gratuities to local guides, drivers, porters, and wait staff are included.
+What Is Included in the Price: A privately chartered Boeing 757 that departs from Cape Town, South Africa, to Mbombela (Kruger), South Africa, with return flight to Johannesburg provided by local charter from Sabi Sand Game Reserve, and other local charter flights as indicated in the itinerary.
+Deluxe or best available accommodations and all applicable taxes at the destinations and options as indicated in the brochure, from arrival at the first hotel through departure from the last hotel.
+All meals, beginning with dinner on the first night of the expedition and ending with breakfast on the last day of the expedition.
+All taxes; airport transfers at the beginning and end of the expedition; group transportation; excursions; special events and activities; extensive program of customized options at most destinations; enrichment program, including lectures by a team of experts; services of professional staff, including an expedition physician; amenities package; $100,000 medical evacuation insurance (which includes minimal accident/sickness/baggage insurance) for covered reasons; bottled water throughout the expedition (during sightseeing, at scheduled meals, and in your room); all beverages, including liquor, aboard the private jet; liquor during special events and cocktail parties on land; house wine and/or beer at lunch and dinner, and nonalcoholic beverages at all scheduled meals on land; baggage handling during the expedition; Internet access in hotels, where available; and tips or gratuities to local guides, drivers, porters, and waitstaff are included.
 Any tips or gratuities not specifically mentioned as included in the total expedition price will be at your discretion.
 No refund will be made for any accommodations or services included in the expedition price that you voluntarily do not use.
+The exact expedition itinerary, name and location of hotels, length of stay at each hotel, and other ground accommodations and services, are set forth in the itinerary, which is by this reference expressly incorporated into this Agreement.

-Insurance: Trip-cancellation insurance is available for purchase; we will send you more information upon registration.
-National Geographic Society and the Tour Operator strongly recommend this important protection, which can save you money if you are forced to cancel or alter your trip.
+Insurance: National Geographic Society and the Tour Operator strongly recommend trip insurance.
 Insurance premium payments are subject to the policies of the insurance carrier.

 Baggage: On the private jet, each passenger is limited to 90 pounds of checked baggage in 2 bags (one bag of your choice limited to 50 pounds and one wheeled bag that the Tour Operator will send to you ahead of time for use on the expedition, limited to 40 pounds), plus a few smaller carry-on items such as a backpack, purse, camera, and/ or laptop.
 For international flights, the air carrier’s liability is limited to the actual value of the baggage but not more than 1,000 Special Drawing Rights, approximately $1,250 per passenger, unless a higher value is declared at the time of check-in and an appropriate excess valuation charge is paid.
 Baggage, when not handled by the Tour Operator, and personal effects are at all times the sole responsibility of the participant.